3 Key Salesforce Marketing Cloud Benefits

 Here are the three main Salesforce Marketing Cloud benefits.

 - Listen to customers

 The Salesforce Marketing Cloud benefits marketers by enabling them to really listen to their customers and prospects across the internet.
 They can learn much more about what their targets have already done or will likely do in the future.
 Marketing teams can then use this information to create and deliver far more personalized customer interactions.

 Journey Builder listens to what customers are doing.
 Specific triggers set off various actions that guide the customer’s individual journey with tailored messages.
 Marketers aren’t just sending out mass emails randomly, they’re listening for certain behaviors that call for a specific response.
 For example, if someone just abandoned their cart at checkout or opened an email, marketing can follow-up with the individually appropriate content.

 The Salesforce Marketing Cloud is focused on guiding individual journeys, not market segments.
 It continually listens to how customers are behaving, enabling marketers to deliver more relevant content and build more successful customer relationships.

 - Shape customer experiences

 Predictive analytics is a powerful tool to shape the customer experience.
-The Marketing Cloud assesses a customer’s behavioural history to predict future actions.
+The Marketing Cloud assesses a customer’s behavioral history to predict future actions.
 What a customer has done in the past informs what they will do next, such as unsubscribe, share with a friend or buy.
-The Marketing Cloud then delivers a customised journey based on that knowledge.
+The Marketing Cloud then delivers a customized journey based on that knowledge.